 The algorithms ad platforms use to build lookalike audiences are trained to find common attributes and behaviors in your existing audience.
 These data points are then used to build a net new audience of people who ‘look’ similar to your original audience.

 This is far more accurate and less time-consuming than having a human do the work themselves, and generally leads to an increase in conversions, higher-quality leads, and less ad wastage.

 In this article, we’ll share five examples of audience segments that can be synced with your ad platform, and used to target lookalikes.

 Lookalike audiences can be used for any campaign type.
 As long as you are feeding your advertising platform the right first-party data, the algorithm will have everything it needs to build an audience worth targeting.

 Below, we’ve outlined some examples of custom audiences based on specific campaign goals that can be used as source data for your lookalike campaigns.
-We’ve also provided examples of how these audiences could be built in Ortto and some tips for creative and messaging.
+We’ve also provided examples of how these audiences could be built in Ortto and some tips for messaging.